axibase/atsd/administration/replication.md

 ## Replication for New Tables

 New tables created in the source cluster are not automatically replicated.
-Configure the replication for new tables as follows:
+Configure the replication for new tables as described below.

-> MASTER: Only complete this process on the master machine.
+> MASTER: Only complete this process on the MASTER server.

 Write the table schema to a file: